dbazile/andsoitcontinues.com/data/markdown/usability-reflections--usability-test-reports.md

+---
-Date:     2015-02-27
+date:    2015-02-27
-Subject:  Usability Reflections: Usability Test Reports
+subject: 'Usability Reflections: Usability Test Reports'
-Tags:     usability, ux, school, coursework
+tags:
+    - usability
+    - ux
+    - school
+    - coursework
+abstract: |
-Abstract: This week's assignment was to watch the recording sessions of three other students and compile a final usability report.
+    This week's assignment was to watch the recording sessions of three other students and compile a final usability report.
+---

 ## The Takeaway